vuejs/v2.vuejs.org/src/v2/guide/migration.md

 ### `cache: false` <sup>deprecated</sup>

-Caching invalidation of computed properties will be deprecated in the future.
-This option can be replaced by your component methods.
+Caching invalidation of computed properties will be removed in future major versions of Vue.
+Replace any uncached computed properties with methods, which will have the same result.

 For example: